Yairo Muñoz

-Yairo Muñoz (Note: Yairo is pronounced with a leading J-sound; see voiced palatal affricate.) (/es/; born January 23, 1995) is a Dominican professional baseball infielder and outfielder for the Conspiradores de Querétaro of the Mexican League.
+Yairo Muñoz (Note: Yairo is pronounced with a leading J-sound; see voiced palatal affricate.) (/es/; born January 23, 1995) is a Dominican professional baseball infielder and outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Boston Red Sox, and Philadelphia Phillies.
 Listed at 6 ft 1 in and 201 lb, he bats and throws right-handed.

 Career

 Oakland Athletics

 Muñoz signed as an international free agent with the Oakland Athletics.
 He made his professional debut in 2012 when he played for the Dominican Athletics of the Rookie-level Dominican Summer League, where he batted .229 in 32 games played.
 In 2013, he played for the Arizona Athletics of the Rookie-level Arizona League, where he posted a .194 batting average with five runs batted in (RBIs) in 25 games.
 While playing for the Vermont Lake Monsters of the Low–A New York-Penn League in 2014, Muñoz batted .298 with five home runs, 20 RBIs, and 14 stolen bases in 66 games.

 Muñoz batting with St. Louis in 2018.

 Muñoz began the 2015 season with the Beloit Snappers of the Single–A Midwest League and received a midseason promotion to the Stockton Ports of the High–A California League.
 He posted a combined .260 batting average, 13 home runs, and 74 RBIs in 136 total games between the two teams.
 In 2016, Muñoz played for the Midland RockHounds of the Double–A Texas League, where he and Franklin Barreto switched between playing shortstop and second base, while Muñoz also played third base.
 In 102 games, he batted .240 with nine home runs and 39 RBIs.
 After the 2016 season, he played for the Mesa Solar Sox of the Arizona Fall League and the Athletics added him to their 40-man roster to protect him from becoming eligible in the Rule 5 draft.
 He spent 2017 with both Midland and the Nashville Sounds of the Triple–A Pacific Coast League (PCL), batting a combined .300 with 13 home runs, 68 RBIs, and 22 stolen bases in 112 games between both teams.
 In addition to the infield, Muñoz played as a center fielder in 2017.